SwiftExpat/FNC_JSON_Samples/Garage_Car_Collection/CompilerOptimization.md

   end;
 ```

-**Debug the problem**  The first debug step for this situation is to turn off optimization.
+***Debug Procedure***  The first debug step for this situation is to turn off optimization.
+The error should not happen when optimization is off.

 # Fix the Code

 FNC JSON is looking for a GetItemClass method on both the TObjectList and TObjectDictionary and it happens to be a natural place to include the fix.
 The fix works by declaring a variable of the same class type that will be returned which makes the code easy to review later.

 ## TObjectDictionary Fix